dart-lang/test/json_reporter.md

 by IDEs and other tools to present a custom view of the test runner's operation without needing to parse output intended for humans.

+Note that the test runner is highly asynchronous, and users of this protocol shouldn't make assumptions about the ordering of events beyond what's explicitly specified in this document.
+It's possible for events from multiple tests to be intertwined, for a single test to emit an error after it completed successfully, and so on.

 ## Usage

 Pass the `--reporter json` command-line flag to the test runner to activate the